-These are the kind of crackers you want to have in a tin and just grab distractedly during the day.
+These are the kind of crackers you want in a tin to grab distractedly during the day.

-Aren't they as cute as a star?
-Christmas silliness.
-But they make amazing holiday gifts or appetizers with a glass of your favorite bubbly.
+They make fantastic holiday or neighbor's gifts or appetizers with a glass of your favorite bubbly.

 You can use a mix or only one.

 Choose those with a sharp flavor like Gruyere, Fontina, or Emmenthal.
-They will give these cute crackers a deep flavor that can never be achieved by milder ones.
+They will give these cute crackers a deep flavor that milder ones can never achieve.

 These are as easy as blitzing (such a Nigella word) butter, grated cheese, flour, salt, and pepper.